thlorenz/replpad/README.md

 # replpad

-Watches files in specified directory and pipes them to a node repl when ever they change.
+Watches files in specified directory and pipes them to a node repl when ever they change and adds some extra functionality to the nodejs repl.

-Only minor functionality implemented at this point.

-Check out this [little screencast](http://youtu.be/AuGPd-AAl-8) to get an idea about what it is capable of.
+Check out this [demo](http://youtu.be/AuGPd-AAl-8) to get an idea about what it is capable of. (only a subset of features are shown

 ## installation